MatthewHeun/ReboundTools/README.md

 ## History

-The functions in this package were used in the paper by Matthew Kuperus Heun, Gregor Semieniuk, and Paul Brockway, 2021.
+The functions in this package were used in the paper *A comprehensive, partial-equilibrium energy rebound analysis framework* by Matthew Kuperus Heun, Gregor Semieniuk, and Paul Brockway, 2021.

 ## More Information